+Padding byte used to fill the fragment to the required size.

 3.11 Downlink retry mechanism

 During data transmission, it is expected that data fragments can be lost occasionally.
 The ship station shall flag the received and lost fragments in the ACK/NACK masks of the downlink acknowledgment message (#29), sent by the ship station to the satellite for each VDE-SAT sub-frame and assigned DC.